puzzle/hugo-techlab/labs/09_deployment.md

 Now we will deploy our small website to Netlify.

-## Register Netlify Account

-You will have to create an account on netlify.com.

 ## Version Control

 Netlify works by connecting with a public Git repository.
 Create a Git repository on github.com, gitlab.com or bitbucket.com and push your files: